 Help!
 Do I Have a Cold, the Flu, or COVID-19?

-Between vaccines, herd immunity , easy access to tests, and new treatments, many people are learning to live in a world with COVID-19.
+Between vaccines, herd immunity, easy access to tests, and new treatments, many people have learned to live in a world with COVID-19.

 But COVID hasn’t disappeared.
 In fact, just like colds and the flu, it’s probably here to stay.
 And since all three conditions have similar symptoms — and since both COVID and the flu can be potentially life-threatening — it is critical to know the difference so that you can get the right treatment and keep yourself and others safe.